pxv6460/project-2-/README.md

 ### Pre-processing pipeline
 1. Dropna
-   a. parsing features for numerical values
+   a. parsing features for numerical values \n
-   b. add new features \ remove infinite values
+   b. add new features \ remove infinite values \n
-   c. remove nulls after star classification
+   c. remove nulls after star classification \n
-2. Defining target class
+2. Defining target class \n
    a.
-Based on the Hertzprung-Russell diagram, we defined our own target class based on spectral_types
+Based on the Hertzprung-Russell diagram, we defined our own target class based on spectral_types \n
 3. Adding new values

 ### New features added by the team: